Algorithmic Shadow Spectroscopy: Applications

 We first apply variational imaginary-time evolution \cite{mcardle2019variational,PhysRevA.106.062416,PRXQuantum.2.030324} to a set of random ansatz parameters and intentionally terminate the algorithm before it could fully reach the ground state to obtain a state that overlaps with the low-lying excited states.
 The inset in \cref{fig:variational_spectrum} shows the distribution of eigenstates.
 The advantage of near-converged initial states is that a majority overlap with the ground state guarantees resolvable signals that correspond to energy differences between the ground state and between the excited states (but not among the excited states).
 In principle, one could even assign peaks to specific low-lying excitations by repeating shadow spectroscopy on initial states of varying levels of convergence and comparing peak heights.

-\cref{fig:variational_spectrum} shows simulation results ($n=6$, $h=1$, $J=0.01$) with a shallow variational circuit in which two-qubit ($\epsilon_2=10^{-3}$) and single-qubit ($\epsilon_1=0.25\epsilon_2$) gates undergo depolarising noise ($\xi \approx 0.05$). and demonstrates that the approach is indeed immune to reasonable levels of hardware noise and can accurately resolve low-lying excitations in a highly NISQ-friendly manner.
-The main limitation of algorithmic shadow spectroscopy is also clearly illustrated in~\cref{fig:variational_spectrum}: Hamiltonian simulation algorithms are only approximate and peaks that correspond to small overlaps with the initial state may by suppressed by algorithmic errors, i.e., the transition $E_1 - E_3 $ has fidelity $<10^{-3}$.
-We also note that signals obtained from 3-local Pauli strings are used in \cref{fig:variational_spectrum}: Prior results suggest that local operators indeed yield dominant signal intensities, e.g., in translation invariant, gapped Hamiltonians of spin systems the intensity $|\langle \psi_k | O_i | \psi_l \rangle|$ is an exponentially decreasing function of the locality of $O_i$~\cite{PhysRevLett.111.080401}.
+In \cref{fig:variational_spectrum} (blue line) we numerically simulate variational time evolution circuits in $1000$ time steps and perform shadow spectroscopy by estimating up to 3-local Pauli operators (3 batches of $\nshot=50$ snapshots used in each step).
+Indeed, the peaks corresponding to low-lying excitations are accurately resolved in a highly NISQ-friendly manner using shallow quantum circuits.
+Also note that expected values of only 3-local Pauli strings were used: Prior results suggest that local operators indeed yield dominant signal intensities, e.g., in translation invariant, gapped Hamiltonians of spin systems the intensity $|\langle \psi_k | O_i | \psi_l \rangle|$ is an exponentially decreasing function of the locality of $O_i$~\cite{PhysRevLett.111.080401}.

-We expect shadow spectroscopy will be a major enabler for early quantum advantage for the following reasons.
-First, variational circuits are substantially shallower than e.g. Trotter circuits.
-Second, the quantum state evolution is stored entirely in the classical parameters $\bm{\theta}$ and thus the circuit depth is independent of $T$ as opposed to linear in $T$ for Trotter circuits.
-As such, without increasing the circuit depth, we can increase the spectral resolution by increasing $T$.
-Third, we require a significantly lower number of circuit repetitions than what is required for state-of-the-art variational eigensolvers~\cite{endoHybridQuantumClassicalAlgorithms2021, cerezoVariationalQuantumAlgorithms2021a, bharti2021noisy} where figures beyond $10^6$ shots are quite typical.
-In contrast, in Figure~\ref{fig:variational_spectrum} we used only $50$ snapshots per timestep -- although we note that the dynamical simulation may still require substantial resources.